jojobear13/shinpokered/README.md

   - Status Screen now prints types from party struct data instead of species header
   - The menu for field moves can now support up to five field moves for developer purposes.
   - Engine now supports up to 255 predefs instead of 127
+  - Increased the speed of the LoadCurrentMapView function

 #Credits / Special Thanks